Stop calling black women ‘intimidating’

 And I’d finally had enough.
 I called her on her own behavior: “So it’s OK to bite your bottom lip when the new HR guy walks by and talk about how he has such a cute ass?
 It’s OK to introduce yourself to a new member of our team by purring and showing shirtless photographs of Idris Elba on the projector?
 It’s OK to go to client meetings and start off by telling everyone in the room that you’re having a ‘shitty day’?
 It’s OK to tell one of your employees ‘fuck you’ because she has the day off when you don’t?
 But me choosing not to talk to a fellow who gave me the silent treatment on the train is where professionalism ends?!”

 Her response?
-She simply said, “I don’t remember doing those other things.”
+“I don’t remember doing those other things.”
 Trust me, she does.
 But regardless of her own questionable behavior, my issue was none of the above.
 I quietly observed all of the above antics and never called her on any of them until that very moment during the second evaluation.

 My issue was that I let a woman make me so uncomfortable for at least two months around every single member of my team.

-My issue was that I let a woman make me so uncomfortable for at least two months around every single member of my team.
+My issue was that I’d let a woman make me so uncomfortable for at least two months around every single member of my team.
 I was so concerned about being labeled intimidating again that I started to become a shell of myself, avoiding anything but polite smiles and surface conversations.
 On the way home after this discussion, I sat on a two-seater of that same Purple Line train, put my sunglasses on and let the tears fall behind those lenses.